Hi! I'm Winnie, a fourth year Ph.D. in Computer Science at Stanford.

 Stonehearth Game Development

 I was an software engineering intern at Radiant Entertainment in 2015, and an intern again in 2016 after Radiant Entertainment's acquisition by Riot Games.
-My first summer I worked on the restructuring, implementation, and some asset design of their world generation code, as described here, and in the following summer I worked on the restructuring and implementation of in-game hydrology, which is still an ongoing project.
+My first summer I worked on the restructuring, implementation, and some asset design of their world generation code, as described here, and in the following summer I worked on the restructuring and implementation of in-game hydrology.

 Stanford Computer Science